Writing Scripts and Working with Data

 - Follow the instructions in the Upload section to download (if needed) and access the PSCP program (steps 1-3)

-- Download the text file using the following command (make sure you substitute ‘your-pc-username’ for your actual pc username and ‘ec2-54-88-126-85.compute-1.amazonaws.com’ with your AMI instance address)
+- Download the text file to your current working directory (represented by a .) using the following command (make sure you substitute ‘your-pc-username’ for your actual pc username and ‘ec2-54-88-126-85.compute-1.amazonaws.com’ with your AMI instance address)

 Scripts are a collection of commands executed together.